 2 – Inferred Data

 Not all data can be observed.
-In order to not depend on this limited option, it is possible to infer these information based on the navigation behavior analysis.
+In order to not depend on this limited option, it is possible to infer this information based on navigation behavior analysis.
 To run this analysis, Navegg has a proprietary algorithm that uses as input each category of content seen by the user.

 After analyzing the accumulated information about the person’s online behavior, the inference algorithm considers each content and their demographic patterns and determines – with a high degree of assertiveness – what is the person’s profile.